 The Padres are enamored with their young rotation options.
 Chris Paddack could emerge as an ace next season, and top prospects MacKenzie Gore and Luis Patiño could break through as well.
 But the in-house options aren't enough.
 San Diego is almost certainly going to look for a front-line starter and perhaps some depth, too.
 General manager A.J.
 Preller has said he's "open-minded, open ears on any starting pitching" this winter.

-The Padres might stand pat at catcher, and it might work.
-They might stand pat at second base, and that might work, too.
-Coming off up-and-down rookie seasons, catcher Francisco Mejía and second baseman Luis Urías have plenty of upside.
-But the offense simply wasn't good enough in 2019.
-As a result, they'll explore all of their options for getting better offensively -- and that includes catcher and second base.
+The Padres might stand pat at catcher.
+Now that they’ve traded for Jurickson Profar, they might be set at second base, too.
+But they still could make moves at those positions.
+The offense simply wasn't good enough in 2019.
+As a result, they'll explore all of their options for getting better offensively -- and that includes outfield, catcher and second base.

 Nov.
 4: Roster trimmed to 40